wobsoriano/undo-stacker/README.md

 ```

 Don't mutate the objects you push to the undo stack; chaos will result.
 Instead, create a fresh copy each time, either manually or using something like [Immer](https://immerjs.github.io/immer/).

+## Credits

+This is an exact copy of [svelte-undo](https://github.com/Rich-Harris/svelte-undo) without the svelte dependency.

 ## License